Updated: Jun 15

 Educate your audience about the history and significance of this holiday by bringing more awareness to it, opening up the dialogue to have deeper conversations about its importance, and celebrating Black culture.

 To celebrate Juneteenth, highlight Black-owned small businesses that you love and share them with your audience through your social feed and stories.
 You could also partner with a Black-owned business to host a joint Instagram or Facebook Live event.

 If you run a Black-owned business, encourage followers to celebrate with you and support your business.
 Some ways to do this could be posting content they can re-share, posting ways they can support your business, or sharing your own personal story and experience as a Black business owner.

 Amplify Black voices by promoting Black creators and business owners.
-Show your solidarity by sharing their messages through your own network; whether it be specific to Juneteenth or more broad discussions around community and change.
-Honor Juneteenth as the reason to recognize these voices, but continue the work year round to have the greatest impact possible.
+Show your solidarity by sharing their messages through your network, whether specific to Juneteenth or more broad discussions around community and change.
+Honor Juneteenth as the reason to recognize these voices, but continue the work year-round to have the greatest impact possible.

 Check out our June 2023 social media content calendar for other June holidays.